 A video case study by Bangor University and KESS 2 funded PhD researcher Carlo Kupfernagel, his academic supervisor Dr Morwenna Spear and company supervisor Dr Andy Pitman of Lignia Wood.
 Their project is titled “Wood modification: Adding value to a locally grown CO2-Sink” and in this video Andy and Carlo tell us more about their experience of conducting research as part of the KESS 2 programme.

-Due to the COVID-19 pandemic, this interview was recorded in December 2020 remotely via video call.
-Subtitles are available in Welsh or English through the video settings or you may read a transcript of the interview below.
+This interview was recorded in December 2020 via video call due to the COVID-19 pandemic.
+Subtitles are available in Welsh or English through the video settings and a transcript of the interview is available below.
 With thanks to our speakers; Dr Morwenna Spear, Carlo Kupfernagel and Dr Andy Pitman.

 [Morwenna] Carlo, can you tell me something about yourself and maybe your academic background?
 How did you come to be involved in this project?